If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 Tattoos can be given to minors with the written consent of a parent or legal guardian.

-In Iowa, tattooing a minor is completely prohibited.
+In Iowa, tattooing a minor is completely ban.

-In Kansas, minors can be tattooed.
+In Kansas, minors can put ink in their body.
 However, you’ll need the written AND notarized consent of a parent or guardian, and your parents or guardians will also need to be present during the tattoo process.